 The 3 levels of training that I did with Jan Webster at ComaCare were based on Amy and Arnold Mindells’ Process oriented coma and near-death work (a close parallel to constellation work).

 Those years of bodywork ‘prepared’ me for my first experience of family constellations in 2002.
-Since then I have immersed myself in this way of working.
-It is the main tool that I use now working with individuals and with groups.

 Profound and far reaching change

 And I remain committed to this work because of the profound change that it can help facilitate.
-It is a modality that lays bare the interconnectedness of us, within our family, within our work setting, within our community.
+It is a modality that lays bare the inter-connectedness of us, within our family, within our work setting, within our community.
 Each piece of work that is done with either individual or group or organisation has a reach far beyond the one person who is worked with.

 My wish is to continue spreading the constellation work out into many more settings.
 Particularly into organisational and institutional settings: schools, prisons, local government.
 These are the settings where the insights and shifts that occur in a constellation session can feed policy and decision-making which in turn allow all belonging to a system to share in a more balanced functioning.

 Trainers experienced since 2002 to the present 2018

 Some of the trainers whom I have experienced over the years of being in the work include: